Patient Care Technician

 1. Obtain a high school diploma or equivalent: A high school diploma or equivalent, such as a GED, is typically a requirement to become a PCT.

-2. Get the essential training and/or requirements.
-This typically includes learning about basic first aid, and if you intend to work in home health, you may also need to have a valid driver's license.
+2. Get the essential training and/or requirements: This typically includes learning about basic first aid, and if you intend to work in home health, you may also need a valid driver's license.
+Find Patient Care Technician classes near you and search for the Cheapest and Fastest Patient Care Technician Programs.

-3. Complete a PCT training program: Some employers may require the completion of a PCT training program.
+3. Complete a PCT training program: Some employers may require completing a PCT training program.
 This may take about 24 - 32 weeks to complete.
 Depending on the institution, the cost of the training may range from $950 - $5,000.
-These programs provide you with the skills and knowledge needed to work as a PCT, including basic patient care, medical terminology, and infection control.
+These programs provide the skills and knowledge needed to work as a PCT, including primary patient care, medical terminology, and infection control.
+Discover more insights by exploring our blog post titled 'How Long Does It Take to Become a PCT?'

-4. Obtain certification: Some employers require a certification even though it is not always required to become a PCT.
+4. Obtain certification: Some employers require a certification, even though it is not always needed to become a PCT.
 The National Healthcareer Association (NHA) offers a certification exam for PCTs.
 The topics include infection control, patient care, and medical terminology.
-The exam has two parts: the written and the skill part.
+The exam has two parts: the written part and the skill part.

-Important note: Certain states require a CNA certification to be a PCT, and some allow you to qualify and sit for the CNA certification exam if you’re currently in a PCT program.
-Hence, it’s important to check your state’s specific requirements for becoming a PCT.
-Then, see for yourself if you need to become a CNA so you’ll know how and where to start.
+It is important to note that certain states require a CNA certification to be a PCT, and some allow you to qualify and sit for the CNA certification exam if you’re currently in a PCT program.
+Hence, checking your state’s specific requirements for becoming a PCT is essential.
+Then, see if you need to become a CNA to know how and where to start.

 How much does a PCT make?